SyncholisticMG/gh/chapter5/workspace.md

 Whilst we can change all that through free will people often don’t realise the subtleties of it in their energetic makeup.
 At times the foetus in the womb has pre-programmed patriotic energies to have war as a great game changer for someone to get out of long lasting servitude.
 This person will still have to heal from that war experience.
-There will be a future I AM  being, a self-healer, self-nurturer to go back to the fractualised nature of the many selves and begin to align them to a healing source as part of the healing of the ancestral lineage.
+There will be a future *I am*  being, a self-healer, self-nurturer to go back to the fractualised nature of the many selves and begin to align them to a healing source as part of the healing of the ancestral lineage.
 There are many seen and unseen layers into accepting,